nova-fibeyli/Robert-ai-as-your-Law-consultant/README.md

 - **Ollama**: Advanced AI language models that enhance Robert-Ai's conversational capabilities.
 - **PyMuPDF (fitz)**: Extracts text from uploaded PDF documents.
 - **pymongo**: Enables communication between Robert-Ai and MongoDB.
+- **json**: Used to create a custom dataset based on constitution of Republic Kazakhstan.

 ## License